 Earn a degree that adds up to success.
 With your Bachelor of Arts in Accounting degree from Ashford University, you will develop necessary analytical, conceptual, and technical proficiency in accounting.
 You will better understand the business environment through study of ledgers, accruals, financial statements, budgets, and reporting.
+This degree is IACBE accredited.

 Your Bachelor of Arts in Accounting degree from Ashford University demonstrates your proficiency with fundamental accounting principles and procedures, employing technology in accounting, analyzing solutions to complex accounting problems, and utilizing accounting information in making business decisions.
 Upon graduation, you will possess a practical understanding of these ideas and other important accounting concepts and skills.